nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. Delete the applicationbook.json file (stored at [JAR file location]/data/applicationbook.json) from the computer that you wish to use JobFindr on.
 2. Copy over the applicationbook.json file from the computer which you no longer wish to use JobFindr on.
 3. Refer to [Quick Start](#quick-start) to start up JobFindr and check whether your applications are properly loaded into the new computer.

+### 5. Can I use the application offline?

+1. Yes, all features of the application can be used offline except for access to external URLs.
+2. Refer to [Quick Start](#quick-start) to start up JobFindr.

 [&uarr; Back to Table of Contents](#table-of-contents)